vimc/montagu-api/readme.md

         ...
     ]

+### Status
+#### `GET /touchstones/[touchstone-id]/status/`
+Returns a summary of the completeness and correctness of the touchstone, so that the VIMC administrator can track progress through uploading a new touchstone.

+Example URL: `/touchstones/2017-op/status/`

+Returns data in this format:

+    {
+        id: "2017-op",
+        description: "2017 Operational Forecast",
+        date: "2017-07-15",
+        status: {
+            isComplete: false,
+            years: { start: 1996, end: 2081 },
+            countries: {
+                count: 97,
+                all: [ "AFG", "ALB", "AGO" ... ],
+                problems: {
+                    byCountry: [
+                        {
+                            id: "AFG",
+                            problems: [
+                                "Missing demographic data for the following years: 2077, 2078, 2079, 2080, 2081",
+                                "Surviving births is greater than live births for the following years: 2001, 2009", ]
+                        },
+                        ...
+                    ]
+                },
+            scenarios: {
+                count: 22,
+                all: [ "menA-novacc", "menA-routine-nogavi", "menA-routine-gavi", ... ],
+                problems: {
+                    general: [
+                        "There are no scenarios for these vaccines: Hib3, HPV" ],
+                    byVaccine: [
+                        {
+                            id: "YF",
+                            problems: [
+                                "Expected a Yellow Fever 'No vaccination' scenario", "Expected at least one Yellow Fever 'Routine' scenario", ]
+                        },
+                        ...
+                    ],
+                    byScenario: [
+                        {
+                            id: "menA-routine-gavi",
+                            problems: [
+                                "Missing coverage data for the following countries: AFG, AGO", "Only patial coverage data (missing some years) for the following countries: KGZ, SEN" ]
+                        },
+                        ...
+                    ]
+                }
+            }
+        }
+    }

 ## Questions
 1. Do we need a "published" flag on reference data sets which hides them (and their sub-objects) from ordinary users until they have been completed?
 2. Should coverage be an integer or a decimal?